 Culture defines and influences the behaviors and actions that are considered appropriate or otherwise.

-In the light of that, you must work well to balance your classroom setting without compromising on anyone’s beliefs, values, and norms.
+In light of that, you must work well to balance your classroom setting without compromising on anyone’s beliefs, values, and norms.

 Treat everyone equally but be mindful of everyone’s background.
 Don’t make a rule or routine that undermines anyone’s culture.